-In June 2019, we executed a clinical collaboration with GEIS for the development of camsirubicin in patients with advanced soft tissue sarcoma ("ASTS").
-GEIS is the study sponsor and will lead a multi-country, randomized, open-label Phase 2 clinical trial to evaluate camsirubicin head-to-head against doxorubicin in patients with ASTS.
-Enrollment of the trial is anticipated to begin in the second quarter of 2021 and will include approximately 170 ASTS patients.
-We will provide study drug and supplemental financial support for the clinical trial averaging approximately \$2 million to \$3 million per year.
-During the year ended December 31, 2020, we incurred \$1.4 million in expenses under the GEIS agreement and other clinical-related expenses including clinical material manufacturing and database management expenses in support of GEIS's Phase 2 camsirubicin clinical trial.
-During the year ended December 31, 2019, we incurred \$0.2 million in expenses related to the GEIS collaboration.
-We can terminate the agreement by providing GEIS with advance notice, and without affecting the Company's rights and ownership to any intellectual property or clinical data.
+In June 2019, we executed a clinical collaboration with GEIS for the development of camsirubicin in patients with ASTS.
+Following completion of the Phase 1b clinical trial in the U.S. that we initiated in the third quarter of 2021 with the first patient dosed in October 2021, we continue to expect that GEIS will sponsor and lead a multi-country, randomized, open-label Phase 2 clinical trial to evaluate camsirubicin head-to-head against doxorubicin, the current first-line treatment for ASTS.
+We will provide study drug and supplemental financial support for the clinical trial. =For the three months ended March 31, 2021, we incurred \$0.3 million in expenses related to the GEIS collaboration including clinical material manufacturing-related expense, clinical consulting, database management expenses and intellectual property expenses.
+We can terminate the agreement by providing GEIS with advance notice, and without affecting our rights and ownership to any related intellectual property or clinical data.
+In the second quarter of 2021, due to regulatory delays in Spain, we decided to conduct an open-label Phase 1b clinical trial of camsirubicin in the U.S., therefore no expenses were incurred related to the GEIS collaboration beyond March 31, 2021.